prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- Then, when the "flush" ZIO completes...
+- When the "flush" completes...

+   - _and_ since this ZIL block doesn't point to any previous block...

-- that'll allow the "root" ZIO for this specific `lwb` to complete...
+- this will allow the "root" IO for this specific block to complete...

-- at which point, each CV in the `lwb`'s list of CVs will be signalled
+- at which point, each CV in the block's list will be signalled.

 ---